1 killed, 1 injured after explosion levels $2M Mooresville home owned by NFL player Caleb Farley

 MOORESVILLE, N.C.
 (QUEEN CITY NEWS) — One person has been killed and another injured in an apparent explosion that leveled a home overnight in Mooresville, just off Lake Norman, according to Director of Fire Services and Emergency Management for Iredell Kent Greene.

-Farley was spotted at the scene with family on Tuesday speaking with authorities.
+Caleb Farley was spotted at the scene with family on Tuesday speaking with fire and emergency personnel.
+Authorities have confirmed Robert Farley is the father of Caleb Farley.

 Multiple agencies responded to the scene overnight, including the Iredell County Sheriff’s Office, Troutman Fire, Mooresville Fire, Lake Norman Fire, and Dominion Energy.